Late Cretaceous: Mammals

 Several old mammal groups began to disappear, with the last eutriconodonts occurring in the Campanian of North America.
 In the northern hemisphere, cimolodont, multituberculates, metatherians and eutherians were the dominant mammals, with the former two groups being the most common mammals in North America.
 In the southern hemisphere there was instead a more complex fauna of dryolestoids, gondwanatheres and other multituberculates and basal eutherians; monotremes were presumably present, as was the last of the haramiyidans, Avashishta.

 Mammals, though generally small, ranged into a variety of ecological niches, from carnivores (Deltatheroida), to mollusc-eater (Stagodontidae), to herbivores (multituberculates, Schowalteria, Zhelestidae and Mesungulatidae) to highly atypical cursorial forms (Zalambdalestidae, Brandoniidae).

 True placentals evolved only at the very end of the epoch; the same can be said for true marsupials.
 Instead, nearly all known eutherian and metatherian fossils belong to other groups.

 Marine life

 In the seas, mosasaurs suddenly appeared and underwent a spectacular evolutionary radiation.
 Modern sharks also appeared and penguin-like polycotylid plesiosaurs (3 meters long) and huge long-necked elasmosaurs (13 meters long) also diversified.
 These predators fed on the numerous teleost fishes, which in turn evolved into new advanced and modern forms (Neoteleostei).
 Ichthyosaurs and pliosaurs, on the other hand, became extinct during the Cenomanian-Turonian anoxic event.

 Flora

 Near the end of the Cretaceous Period, flowering plants diversified.
-In temperate regions, familiar plants like magnolias, sassafras, roses, redwoods, and willows could be found in abundance.
+In temperate regions, familiar plants like magnolias, sassafras and roses could be found in abundance.